brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-21.md

 sure."

 "No!
 Say it isn't so!"
 Fred cried, rushing from his shower with only a towel on, still covered in suds.
-"Our Lord of Chaos can't *retire!"*
+"Our Lord of Chaos can't *retire!*"

 "What's going on, Fred?"
 George asked, wandering over damp and still shirtless from his shower.